CSCfi/shibboleth-idp-authn-stepup/README.md

 # Shibboleth IdP Stepup Proxy

+# NOTE
+Module is now under heavy modification and git used for daily commits for that.
+Project amy compile but that's about it.
+I will remove this note once refactoring is complete.

 ## Overview
 These modules contain extensions to achieve stepup authentication in a proxy based on Shibboleth IdP 3 and Shibboleth SP.
 You may want to read overall [description](https://confluence.csc.fi/display/HAKA/Description+of+SAML2+Proxy+capable+of+elevating+authentication) of the whole proxy before going forward.